shmorri/docs-casa-prod/3.1.4/source/administration/credentials-stored.md

 ## U2F devices
 Information about U2F security keys and Super Gluu devices are stored under a `fido` branch for every user entry.
 The entries belong to the `oxDeviceRegistration` object class and contain information about each enrolled device.
 One way to differentiate between a U2F Security Key and a Super Gluu device is to inspect the `oxDeviceData` attribute.
 Super Gluu devices will include information here, while U2F Security Keys will not.

 !!!
-Note:
+Note
     We strongly recommend **not** modifying these attributes directly unless you have a good reason to do so.

 ## TOTP / HOTP devices
 TOTP/HOTP device information is stored in the `oxExternalUid` attribute as well as in `oxOTPDevices`.

 ## Phone Numbers
 Verified mobile phone numbers are stored in the `mobile` attribute of the user entry.
-Associated information (date added, nickname of device, etc.) is stored in Json format in the `oxMobileDevices` attribute.
+Associated information (date added, nickname of device, etc.) is stored in JSON format in the `oxMobileDevices` attribute.

 ## Preferred 2FA Method
 The user's preferred method of authentication is stored in the `oxPreferredMethod` attribute as a plain ACR value string.
 If no value is present, it means the user has not turned on 2FA.